bontchev/pcodedmp/README.md

 ## Change log

+Version 1.2.5:

+- Added a sanity check to avoid errors when parsing object declarations
+- The functions that produce output now have the output file (default is `stdout`) as a parameter, for better integration with other tools, thanks to [Philippe Lagadec](https://github.com/decalage2).

 Version 1.2.4:

 - Implemented support for module names with non-ASCII characters in their names.
 Thanks to [Philippe Lagadec](https://github.com/decalage2) for helping me with that.